 “CNS-SCN Fellow” is an exclusive professional distinction that recognizes exceptional service to both the Canadian Nutrition Society (CNS) as well as the broader nutrition profession, both within Canada and globally.
 The CNS-SCN Fellow designation is an honour bestowed upon a CNS member by their peers in recognition for outstanding contributions to nutrition science and/or practice.

-Nominations are open from November 1, 2022 to January 31, 2023 and accepted via the CNS Online Award Nomination tool. (nomination period closed)
+Nominations are open from November 1, 2023 to January 31, 2024 and accepted via the CNS Online Award Nomination tool.

 Eligibility Criteria & Adjudication

 Nominations are submitted, reviewed and selected by other CNS members.
 A limited number of CNS-SCN Fellows will be awarded each year.
 The CNS Awards Committee, or other appointed reviewers, will review and score applications according to established criteria under the four domains listed below and make recommendations to the CNS Board of Directors.
 The Board of Directors will review the recommendations and make the final selection(s).

 - Must be a current “Active” or “Emeritus” member or member of at least one of its originating societies - Canadian Society for Clinical Nutrition (CSCN) or Canadian Society for Nutritional Sciences (CSNS) - for a minimum of 10 years.

 - Demonstrate accomplishments and distinguished service in the field of nutrition in each of the four domains:

 - Contribution to CNS activities (past and present), such as service on a CNS committee, working group, etc.; presentations at CNS events; and authoring publications, guidelines, etc.

 - Achievements in nutrition research (past and present) such as participation in research grants; oral presentation at conferences; and a strong publication record